junxit/us-congress-bills-110/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Homegrown Terrorism Prevention Act of 2007”.
+This Act may be cited as the “Violent Radicalization and Homegrown Terrorism Prevention Act of 2007”.

 ## § 2.
-Prevention of homegrown terrorism
+Prevention of violent radicalization and homegrown terrorism

 - **(a)** *In general* Title VIII of the Homeland Security Act of 2002 (6 U.S.C.
 361 et seq.) is amended by adding at the end the following new subtitle:
 - **(b)** *Clerical amendment* The table of contents in section 1(b) of such Act is amended by inserting at the end of the items relating to title VIII the following: